hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 If you want to access your Home Assistant instance outside your local network, you have a few options.
-You could try port-forwarding port 8123 or whatever port you use, expose Nginx or Traefik and use that as a proxy, or you could sign up for Nabu Casa's subscription service.
+You could try port-forwarding port 8123 or whatever port you use, expose your reverse proxy, or you could sign up for Nabu Casa's subscription service.
 But what about Cloudflare Tunnels?

 ## Prerequisites